DavideBrex/SpikeFlow/config/README.md

 - **Broad Peak Calling:** For samples requiring broad peak calling, adjust the effective genome fraction as per the guidelines on this [page]( https://github.com/biocore-ntnu/epic2/blob/master/epic2/effective_sizes/hg38_50.txt).
 The *'effective genome size'* mentioned on the GitHub page depends on the read length of your samples.

+- **Very Broad Peak Callling:** If you have samples that will undergo very-broad peak calling, please check the log files produced by EDD.
+This because the tool might fail if it can not accurately estimate the parameters for the peak calling.
+In this case, you can tweak the parameters in the EDD config file, which is in the config directory (```config/edd_parameters.conf```).
+For more information about EDD parameters tuning see the [documentation](https://github.com/CollasLab/edd).

 - **Trimming Option:** Trimming can be skipped by setting the respective flag to false.

 - **P-Value Adjustment for Peak Calling:** Modify the p-values for peak calling in the config file.
 This applies to different peak calling methods: narrow (macs2), broad (epic2), or very-broad (edd).